Trigger warning: This post may be unsettling to some as it contains mentions of depression.

 If you’re depressed at work and need a way to cope this, we’re here to help.
 Here are our 5 techniques or tips that could possibly help you on your everyday-Monday-blues:

 According to Mental Health America, one in 20 workers is experiencing depression at any given time.
-So, don't be shy to speak out to someone you trust - it could be your friend, a colleague or even family member.
-Chances are, they are very much willing to help you to snap out of it one step at a time.
+So, don’t be shy to speak out to someone you trust – it could be your friend, a colleague or even family member.
+Chances are, they are very much willing to help you one step at a time.

 2. Learn a calming technique